WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ### 1500 | Creature Feature
 In preparation to the Coffee project we have coming up, I decided to create a similar project that provides cards of monster information based on the same filtering attributes.
 Today, I built the HTML and CSS scaffolding to the project.
 This will be used to "pin" JS code.

+### 1700 | Class Conclusions
+Continued to work with Creature Feature work.
+Built an array of objects.
+Trying to figure out how to break each object out into a div tag with a h3 and p tag.
+This will be used to build more monster cards within its card container.

 ---